nvllsvm/nullsum.net/posts/custom-mechanical-keyboards.md

 -->

 This is the 10th year I've been using mechanical keyboards - specifically with Cherry MX Blue switches and blank keycaps.
-Numerous keyboards and a few jobs later, the magestic clack is still *euphoric*.
+Numerous keyboards and a few jobs later, the majestic clack is still *euphoric*.

 ![top-down: travel, work, home](/images/custom-mechanical-keyboards/keyboards.jpg)